-The Title IX Officer or designee, in consultation with and University Human Resources, as or other appropriate administrators, in consultation with the relevant supervisor, unit head or designee, as appropriate, will identify reasonable short-term and/or long-term remedies to address the effects of the conduct on the Complainant and prevent its reoccurrence.
-Such remedies seek to restore to the Complainant, to the extent possible and within reason, the benefits and opportunities lost as a result of the Prohibited Conduct.
+The Title IX Officer or designee, in consultation with the Office of Faculty Affairs, will identify reasonable short-term and/or long-term remedies to address the effects of the conduct on the Complainant and prevent its reoccurrence.
+Such remedies seek to restore to the Complainant, to the extent possible and within reason, the benefits and opportunities lost as a result of the

+Prohibited Conduct.
 The Title IX Officer or designee may also identify remedies, such as training for specific audiences, to address the effects of the conduct on the larger University community.
-Remedies are separate from disciplinary action and may occur independently of or concurrently with any discipline that is imposed.
+Remedies are separate from disciplinary action and may occur independently of or concurrently with any disciplinary action that is imposed.

-Remedies for student Complainants under these Staff Procedures may include, but are not limited to:
+Remedies for student Complainants under these Faculty Procedures may include, but are not limited to:

-- Support measures such as extended classwork deadline, or flexible deadlines, change of venue for taking an exam, change in exam date, and/or retaking of an exam. - Academic accommodations such as retroactive drop from a particular class, retroactive withdrawal from a semester, policy exemption requests, and/or tuition reimbursement-; and - Housing accommodations.
+- Support measures such as extended classwork deadline, or flexible deadlines, change of venue for taking an exam, change in exam date, and/or retaking of an exam; - Academic accommodations such as retroactive drop from a particular class, retroactive withdrawal from a semester, policy exemption requests, and/or tuition reimbursement; and - Housing accommodations.

-Other Rremedies for staff Complainants and Respondents may include, but are not limited to:
+Other remedies for Complainants may include, but are not limited to:

-• Workplace modifications and other administrative changes, no contact orders, denial of access, schedule changes, counseling and/or referral to outside agencies.
+Workplace modifications and other administrative changes, no contact orders, denial of access, schedule changes, counseling, and/or referral to outside agencies.